OZTaekOppa/FastaHandler/README.md

 	1. idextloctmlt.py:  Call idextloctmlt module
 	1. python3 idextloctmlt.py --help: Check help menu
 	--input-seq: Indicate an input single-line fasta file and its path
-	--input-extract: Indicate an input ID and header (without ">") text file (a tap-separated) and its path including start and end positions (please use -1 value due to the python index)
+	--input-ext: Indicate an input ID and header (without ">") text file (a tap-separated) and its path including start and end positions (please use -1 value due to the python index)
 	--out: Indicate an output ID matched and extracted single-line fasta file and its path
 	--t: Specify thread numbers (integer only)
 	--mem: Specify memory numbers (integer only with Gb size)